judenguyen/Project-Descriptions-for-Review/Data-Analyst/Test a Perceptual Phenomenon.md

 In this project, you will investigate a classic phenomenon from experimental psychology called the <a href="https://en.wikipedia.org/wiki/Stroop_effect" target="_blank">Stroop Effect</a>.
 You will learn a little bit about the experiment, create a hypothesis regarding the outcome of the task, then go through the task yourself.
 You will then look at some data collected from others who have performed the same task and will compute some statistics describing the results.
 Finally, you will interpret your results in terms of your hypotheses.

-Prepare for this project with: <a href="https://www.udacity.com/course/viewer#!/c-ud134-nd" target="_blank">Statistics</a>.
-If you have not yet done so, you may wish to go through the <a href="https://www.udacity.com/course/viewer#!/c-nd002/l-4446458586/m-4332008402" target="_blank">Statistics Placement Advisor</a> to see which parts of the course are recommended for review before completing this project.
+Prepare for this project with: Statistics.
+If you have not yet done so, you may wish to go through the Statistics Placement Advisor to see which parts of the course are recommended for review before completing this project.

 ## Why this Project?